labbces/pcwkb/docs/source/add_data.md

 Now that the databases are established, we have to populate it with some data.

+Before the site can operate effectively, it is essential to populate the database with initial data.
+The following commands will load necessary data from JSON files into the database.
+Ensure that each JSON file is consistent with the schema defined by your models to avoid foreign key issues.

 Inside `pcwkb/pcwkb/pcwkbcore/tests` are some files to populate the site with a minimum data for the pages to work.
 But, for those there, is a need to insert the data in the correct order so the foreign keys that link each model/table works properly.

 The command that will be used is manage.py loaddata that based on a json file, it populates the database.